safwanbin2/dev-quiz/README.md

 # Feature
  1. multiple technology quiz test
  2. toasted result
- 3. chart of total technology and there their total questions
+ 3. chart of total technology and their total questions
  4. blog section might help you gather knowledge about react